 4. Add the funnel and strainer to a glass jar and pour liquid through the strainer to sieve the leaves out of the hot syrup.

-5. Use the lemon balm simple syrup as desired or store the leftover syrup in the fridge for 2-3 weeks.
+5. Use the lemon balm simple syrup as desired or store the leftover syrup in the fridge for about one week.

 Store your leftover syrup in an airtight container, like a canning jar for easy storage.
-It should be kept in the fridge to keep it fresh and will last several weeks.
+It should be kept in the fridge to keep it fresh and will last for about a week.

 Once you have a bunch of lemon balm simple syrup, you can use it in a variety of ways!